CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: FASTA, GenBank, PDB, NCBI, PubMed, Bio.Entrez, BLAST, bioinformatics, molecular biology, sequence manipulation, phylogenetics.
-These are terms bioinformaticians naturally use.
+Excellent coverage of natural terms users would say: FASTA, GenBank, PDB, NCBI, PubMed, Bio.Entrez, BLAST, bioinformatics, molecular biology, phylogenetics, sequence manipulation.
+These are all terms a bioinformatics user would naturally use.

 3 / 3